Alexey Petkevich, Chair

 Academic Advising provided by Stacy Jenkins

-The Master of Business Administration (M.B.A.) program with the major in Finance at the University of Toledo (UT) is designed to take students with the B.B.A. degree to the next level in order to meet the increasing requirements of the business environment.
-The program provides background and prepares students to careers in investment and consumer banking, corporate finance, international and institutional finance.
-As an M.B.A. finance student at the University of Toledo, you will learn how to:
+The Master of Business Administration (M.B.A.) program with the major in Finance at the University of Toledo (UToledo) is designed to take students with the B.B.A. degree to the next level in order to meet the increasing requirements of the business environment.
+The program provides background and prepares students to careers in investment, banking, and corporate finance.
+The program is designed to be flexible, sharpen your skills, and boost your career to the next level.

 The minimum number of credit hours required to graduate with an M.B.A. in finance is 33 credit hours.
-The M.B.A. in Finance includes 11 courses.
-Eight are from the M.B.A. core and three finance electives.
-Students without the Common Body of Knowledge courses from undergraduate preparation will be required to take additional classes at the graduate level.
+The M.B.A. in Finance includes 11 courses: Eight courses are from the M.B.A. business core and three courses in finance electives.
+Students without the Common Body of Knowledge courses from undergraduate preparation will be required to take up to six additional courses at the graduate level.

 |FINA 5210||Economics For Business Decisions (Common body of knowledge)||3|

 |FINA 5310||Managerial Finance (Common body of knowledge) Prerequisite ACCT 5000||3|

 |BUAD 6200||Corporate Finance (Prerequisite to FINA 6000 electives)||3|

 |FINA 6130||Advanced Corporate Finance||3|

 |FINA 6340||Derivative Securities||3|

 |FINA 6480||Student Managed Portfolio Interview required||3|